Building Trust at Speed: Why National Scam Response Needs an End-to-End Solution

 The end-to-end platform solves these problems by:

 In Malaysia, for example, this model has already shown success.
-A national deployment handled tens of thousands of cases within months and achieved full fund earmarking for over 20 percent of victims, far above legacy approaches.
+A national deployment of the National Fraud Portal handled tens of thousands of cases within months and achieved full fund earmarking for over 20 percent of victims, far above legacy approaches.
 Similar benefits have been seen in multilingual markets such as the Philippines, where inclusive AI-based reporting saw a tripling in the number of official complaints submitted.

 As scams continue to evolve, countries cannot afford to treat fraud response as a patchwork of disconnected processes.
 A national utility that brings together citizens, financial institutions, and supervisors into one system is no longer a luxury.
 It is becoming a foundational part of trusted digital payments and financial resilience.